The summer season is the perfect time to get outside and enjoy yourself:

 Again, another habit that’s great for your health all year round.
 However, this one can become much more challenging in the summer months.

 With a wide increase in parties, barbecues, and general outdoor get-togethers, it can be so easy to overindulge in alcohol when you’re having a great time.
 However, overconsumption of alcohol is terrible for your health.
-Not only will you feel much worse for a few days after, thus decreasing your chances of exercising or enjoying yourself on those follow-on days, but it can also cause serious damage in the long term.
+Not only will you feel much worse for a few days after, thus decreasing your chances of exercising or enjoying yourself on those follow-on days, but it can also cause serious damage to your body in the long term.

 Your body can lose vast amounts of water in the summer, sometimes without you even realizing it until it’s too late.